The-Gate-Project/RTT-ItemPack/Readme.md

 ## Componant:
 ------------

-#### The 51 items are added to the "special" store of Ribald
+#### The 51 items are added to the "special" store of Ribald (original version)

 - (Adventure's Mart, Waukeen's Promenade) available after SpellHold.

-#### The 51 items are spread to several stores
+#### The 51 items are spread to several stores (custom version)

-- 21 items for Ribald (available after SpellHold.), 17 items for Trademeet merchants after the Djinns departure and 13 items for the merchants of the Umar Hills
+- 11 items for Ribald (available after SpellHold.)
+- 22 items for Trademeet merchants (available after the Djinns departure.)
+- 18 items for the merchants of the Umar Hills (available after SpellHold.)

 ## Install:
 --------

 Extract archive contents into your game directory
 Run Setup-rttitempack.exe
 Follow the prompt

 ## Version History: